SmartWool Merino 150 Bottoms Review

 For how thin these are, they are impressively warm.
 Merino has an incredible ability to provide insulation even with a thinner fabric.
 These do a great job of insulating when they are under a shell and able to hold onto heat.
 If you wear them with a thin, breathable pair of pants, they will be less warm which is why they are so versatile.
 Put them under an insulated pant for maximum warmth, a water-proof shell for medium warmth, and a light pair of breathable hiking pants for maximum breathability.
-We loved them for backcountry skiing when the temps weren't frigid and everything else that lives above ice cold.
-Backpacking, lounging, traveling, hiking, Alpine climbing - the pant does it all.
-A perfect weight for active endeavors in everything except arctic conditions.
-A slightly warmer pair of bottoms that perform as stellar in breathability and versatility are the Outdoor Research Alpine Onset bottoms.
+We loved them for backcountry skiing when the temperatures weren't frigid and everything else that lives above ice cold.
+Backpacking, lounging, traveling, hiking, and alpine climbing — this pant does it all and is a perfect weight for active endeavors in everything except arctic conditions.

 These excel at breathability and wicking away sweat.
-The inherent qualities of awesomeness that merino already has are increased by the thinner weight fabric.
+The inherent qualities of awesomeness that Merino already possesses are increased by the thinner weight fabric.
 Take merino's ability to breathe, wick sweat, and dry quickly and multiply it and you have the SmartWool 150 pant.
-Skinning in warm conditions in the Rockies, these were the perfect layer, breathing and wicking away sweat on the uphill slogs, always keeping us dry but maintaining warmth when clouds rolled in and the temps dropped.
+Skinning in warm conditions in the Rockies, these were the perfect layer, breathing and wicking away sweat on the uphill slogs, always keeping us dry but maintaining warmth when clouds rolled in and the temperatures dropped.

 Comfort & Fit

 A super comfortable pair of bottoms, we found they were good for wearing all day.
-They didn't stretch out as significantly as other merino layers like the SmartWool Merino 250 after heavy use.
-Maybe due to the fact that SmartWool wrapped a merino fiber around a nylon core for added durability and shape retention, no matter the reason we aren't complaining.
+They didn't stretch out as significantly as other Merino layers like the after heavy use.
+Maybe due to the fact that SmartWool wrapped a Merino fiber around a nylon core for added durability and shape retention, no matter the reason we aren't complaining.
 Comfortable next to skin, they fit tight like a traditional base layer.

-Other merinos of a slightly thicker fabric weight like the REI Co-op Merino Bottoms bear the same scars from our abrasion test.
-As always with merino wool, don't climb granite chimneys in your merino chonies and don't put them in the dryer.
-If you follow these two easy rules, a merino base layer can last you for years of use.
+Other Merinos of a slightly thicker fabric weight still bear the same scars from our abrasion test.
+As always with Merino wool, don't climb granite chimneys in your merino chonies and don't put them in the dryer.
+If you follow these two easy rules, a Merino base layer can last you for years of use.

 — Roland Mott